 |Posted by newells on July 22, 2016 at 6:40 AM||comments (0)|

 Had a great day wandering down memory lane .
 We were well received by the Staff and , as ex pupils of Endsleigh, were given a 20% rebate on an excellent lunch.
-I have added some photos both of Endsleigh and us in the relevant sections.
+On Sunday 10th September 2017 we both met up again at Endsleigh, this time accompanied by Nigel Osborn (Endsleigh & Newells) who had travelled all the way from Australia.
+The staff very kindly gave us a guided tour and we were able to recognise the dormitories and classrooms etc. We had an excellent lunch ( No rebate this time).
+I have added some photos both of Endsleigh and us from both occasions in the relevant sections.

 A continued good summer to all.
 Best wishes Tony Potts.

 |Posted by newells on May 23, 2015 at 3:35 AM||comments (0)|

 It has been especially pleasing to be able to have contact with the present Headmaster of Handcross Park school resulting in a successful reunion for Old Newellians held at Handcross Park school on the 23rd of May 2012.
 After the meeting at Handcross Park some participants were able to visit the grounds of Newells farm.

 I have also had contact with the present owner of the house standing on the Newells site.